mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 export class AppComponent {}
 ```

-Leter we will be able to inject the "deferred" parameters to our component's constructor like:
+Later we will be able to inject the "deferred" parameters to our component's constructor like:

 ```javascript
 @Component(...)